SequentMicrosystems/megaio-up/README.md

 This is the command to control Mega-IO Expansion Card https://www.sequentmicrosystems.com/megaio.html on UP Board computer.

-All code are tested on UP Board in ubilinux.
+All code is tested on UP Board in ubilinux.
 More about UP Board:  www.up-community.org

 ## Usage